Wiki · Concept · Last reviewed June 23, 2026

 Automated AI R&D

-Automated AI R&D is the use of AI systems to accelerate the research, engineering, evaluation, and infrastructure work that produces more capable AI systems.
-It matters because the technology can become recursive: AI helps build the next AI.
+Automated AI R&D is the use of AI systems to accelerate the research, engineering, evaluation, safety, and infrastructure work that produces more capable AI systems.
+It matters because the feedback loop can become recursive: AI helps build the next AI, while the institutions that govern that loop still move on human time.

 Definition